 Santa Cruz La Laguna is a small village that winds up a steep hillside, with a few budget hotels.
 La Iguana Perdida is a friendly backpacker hostel; the adjoining ATI Divers offers PADI Scuba diving certifications in the lake.
 You won't find coral reefs at the bottom, but diving Lake Atitlan is definitely an adventure.

 San Marcos is a smaller, quiet village that attracts those of the holistic persuasion.
 Yoga, meditation, and massage are all popular pursuits.
-Hotel Aaculaax is an ecolodge decorated in recycled materials; Hotel The Retreat is located on a private mountain, with all meals included in its prices.
+Hotel Aaculaax is an ecolodge decorated in recycled materials.

 Santa Catarina Palopó